Automatic reconnect from Hibernate to MySQL

 (I don't want to use container/Tomcat-managed connections, as I have some command-line batch jobs, and I don't want to use different code for the batch jobs than the web application.
 Although another company defined Servlets which were "batch job servlets", and these were executed via a "wget" entered into crontab – to get the user of container-managed connections – but this seems a too-complex solution to my taste..)

-But once one’s used H3C0, the default behavior seems to be that to process a request, if the connection is dead then the user sees and error – but at least it reconnects for the next request.
-I suppose one error is better than infinite errors, but still not as good as zero errors.
-It turns out one needs the option testConnectionOnCheckout - which the documentation doesn’t recommend because testing the connection before a request might lead to lower performance.
+But once you're using C3P0, the default behavior seems to be that to process a request, if the connection is dead then the user sees and error – but at least it reconnects for the next request.
+I suppose one error is better than infinite errors, but still not as good as zero errors, which is what I was going for.
+It turns out one needs the option testConnectionOnCheckout – which the documentation doesn't recommend because testing the connection before a request might lead to lower performance.
 Surely the software firstly has to work, only secondly does it have to work fast.

 So, to summarize, to get a connection to "work" (which I define as including handling dropped connections by reconnecting without error): In "hibernate.cfg.xml":

-Amazing, that that stuff doesn’t just work out of the box.
-Programming the solution myself in Uboot took, I think, 1 line, and I’m sure it’s not more in WebTek either.
+Amazing, that that stuff doesn't just work out of the box.
+Programming the solution myself in Uboot took, I think, 1 line, and these days it's built into Perl, for example.